Protecting Pigeon Lake

 How You Can Prepare

 Our agency is here to make sure you are as prepared as you possibly can be for potential disasters and other emergencies.
 These events can strike suddenly, at any time and anywhere.
 There are actions everyone can take that can help make a difference.

-- I know what emergencies or disasters are most likely to occur in my community.
+- Know what emergencies or disasters are most likely to occur in your community.

-- I have a family disaster plan and have practiced it.
+- Have a family disaster plan and have practice it.

-- I have an 72 hour emergency preparedness kit.
+- Have an 72 hour emergency preparedness kit.

-- At least one member of my household is trained in first aid and CPR/AED.
+- Train at least one member of your household in first aid and CPR/AED.

-- I have taken action to help my community prepare.
+- Volunteer and take action to help your community prepare.

-- Teach your children how to use 911.
+- Prepare your children on how to cope and use 911.